 NTSC or National Television Systems Committee is the organization that develops technical standards for black-and-white television and color television.
 The term is also used to refer to the video-transmission standard used in the western hemisphere, Japan, and other Asian countries.
 NTSC established the 525-line (480 visible) analog broadcast TV standard.
 It is supposed to be soon replaced by digital broadcast standards.

 Pronounced ‘oh-led’, OLED stands for ‘organic light-emitting diode’.
 When electricity is applied through them they emit light that glows either red, green, or blue.
 Newer OLED TVs are made from carbon-based materials.

 Over-the-air Broadcast is also called Terrestrial Broadcast.
 It is standard over-the-air broadcast to an antenna, as opposed to satellite or cable transmission.

-Phase Alternating Line, the broadcast television standard used in much or Europe, Africa, South Asia and Australia.
+Phase Alternating Line is the broadcast television standard used in much of Europe, Africa, South Asia, and Australia.

 Passive 3D Glasses

 Passive 3D glasses are like those given out in theaters for watching 3D movies.
 Although most 3D TVs require active shutter glasses, a few HDTVs work with passive 3D glasses.
 Passive glasses don’t flicker, like active 3D glasses.
 Unlike active glasses, passive glasses don’t require a battery.